petebachant/reuse-rvat-re-dep/README.md

 ## How this was setup

-Before being able to run these steps, you'll need to
+To be able to run these steps, you'll need to
 [install Calkit](https://github.com/calkit/calkit?tab=readme-ov-file#installation),
 [create a token for your local machine](https://github.com/calkit/calkit?tab=readme-ov-file#cloud-integration),